 With qubits in particular, the challenge is two-fold, according to Jonathan Carter, a scientist at Lawrence Berkeley National Laboratory.
 First, individual physical qubits need to have better fidelity.
 That would conceivably happen either through better engineering, discovering optimal circuit layout, and finding the optimal combination of components.
 Second, we have to arrange them to form logical qubits.

-Additionally, the challenges that quantum computing faces aren’t strictly hardware-related.
-The “magic” of quantum computing also resides in algorithmic advances, “not speed,” Greg Kuperberg, a mathematician at the University of California at Davis, is quick to underscore.
+The challenges that quantum computing faces aren’t strictly hardware-related.
+The “magic” of quantum computing also resides in algorithmic advances, “not speed,” explained Greg Kuperberg, a mathematician at the University of California at Davis.

-“If you come up with a new algorithm, for a question that it fits, things can be exponentially faster,” he said, using exponential literally, not metaphorically.
+“If you come up with a new algorithm, for a question that it fits, things can be exponentially faster,” he said.

 Another open question: Which method of quantum computing will become standard?
 While superconducting has borne the most fruit so far, researchers are exploring alternative methods that involve trapped ions, quantum annealing or so-called topological qubits.
 In Donohue’s view, it’s not necessarily a question of which technology is better so much as one of finding the best approach for different applications.
 For instance, superconducting chips naturally dovetail with the magnetic field technology that underpins neuroimaging.